prabeesh/prabeesh.github.io/content/blog/creating-uber-jar-for-spark-project-using-sbt-assembly.md

 ---
-title: "Creating assembled JAR for Standalone Spark Application"
+title: "Creating an Assembled JAR for a Standalone Spark Application"
 date: 2014-04-08T09:47:00+05:30
+author: Prabeesh Keezhathra
-tags: [Apache Spark, SBT, Scala, Big Data]
+tags: [Apache Spark, SBT, Scala, Big Data, JAR creation]
-keywords: spark single jar, spark executable jar, running spark, stand alone spark jar, spark sbt assembled jar, spark sbt assembly jar, sbt-assembly, sbt spark fat jar, sbt assembly spark jar,spark sbt assembly tutorial, sbt spark uber jar, sbt-assembly tutorial, sbt spark, single jar spark application, introduction to Spark jar creation, spark jar creation, jar spark app
+keywords: spark single jar, spark executable jar, running spark, stand alone spark jar, spark sbt assembled jar, spark sbt assembly jar, sbt-assembly, sbt spark fat jar, sbt assembly spark jar, spark sbt assembly tutorial, sbt spark uber jar, sbt-assembly tutorial, sbt spark, single jar spark application, introduction to Spark jar creation, spark jar creation, jar spark app
-description: creating a single executable jar for spark project, creating fat jar for spark application, creating spark single jar using sbt-assembly, spark using sbt-assembly
+description: Learn how to create a single executable JAR for your Spark project using the sbt-assembly plugin.
+This guide covers adding the plugin, configuring assembly settings, creating the fat JAR and example project to follow along.
 ---
-In the [previous post](/blog/2014/04/01/a-standalone-spark-application-in-scala/) shared how to use sbt in Spark-streaming project.
-This post is about how to create a fat jar for spark streaming project using sbt plugin. sbt-assembly is an sbt plugin to create a fat JAR of sbt project with all of its dependencies.

-Add sbt-assembly plugin in **_project/plugin.sbt_**
+In this post, we will discuss how to create an assembled JAR for a standalone Spark application using the `sbt-assembly` plugin.
+One of my previous posts, we discussed [how to build a stand alone Spark Application using SBT eclipse plugin](/blog/2014/04/01/a-standalone-spark-application-in-scala/).
+Now, we will take it one step further and show you how to create a fat JAR for your Spark project using the sbt-assembly plugin.

+### Adding the sbt-assembly Plugin
+The first step in creating an assembled JAR for your Spark application is to add the sbt-assembly plugin.
+To do this, you will need to add the following line to the `project/plugin.sbt` file:

 ```scala
 addSbtPlugin("com.eed3si9n" % "sbt-assembly" % "0.9.1")
 ```

+### Configuring Assembly Settings
-Specify sbt-assembly.git as a dependency in project/project/build.scala
+Next, you will need to specify sbt-assembly.git as a dependency in the project/project/build.scala file:

 ```scala
 import sbt._